python/mypy/docs/source/more_types.rst

 The ``summarize([])`` call matches both variants: an empty list could be either a ``list[int]`` or a ``list[str]``.
 In this case, mypy will break the tie by picking the first matching variant: ``output`` will have an inferred type of ``float``.
-The implementor is responsible for making sure ``summarize`` breaks ties in the same way at runtime.
+The implementer is responsible for making sure ``summarize`` breaks ties in the same way at runtime.

 However, there are two exceptions to the "pick the first match" rule.